Linux Installations

 sudo rpm --import https://packages.expandrive.com/keys/expandrive.asc

-Once the key is updated, rerun your updater and the update will complete without error.
+Once the key is updated, rerun the updater and the update completes without error.